Over 1 day

 - Check for dips in the floor by sliding a 4-foot to 6-foot straight edge in different directions all around the room.
 Mark any uneven spots you find so that you can make them level.

 - Fill seams in the subfloor with caulk.
 Tape off any affected vents with painter’s tape.

-- Sand down uneven spots.
-Keep in mind, because you're applying backer board, the primer product is unnecessary for wood subfloors.
+- Sand down any uneven or high spots.
+Keep in mind, because you're applying backer board, a primer product is unnecessary for wood subfloors.

-- Pour the liquid underlayment into the dip in the floor.
+- Pour the liquid underlayment into any dips in the floor.
 It will seek its own level, and once dry will create a flat and even surface.

 Tip: Make sure the subfloor will not deteriorate when it gets wet.
 Particleboard is not an acceptable subfloor material for tiling projects.
 Oriented strand board (OSB) and exterior-grade plywood will work if first covered with a latex-modified mortar and a tiling backer board.

 Install a cement-based backer board following the manufacturer’s instructions.
 This provides a solid surface under the tile that prevents flexing that could lead to cracking.

 Backer board panels typically measure 3-feet by 5-feet and can be trimmed as needed.
 To cut backer board, measure and mark the size you need.
 Cut and score along your line with a carbide backer board cutter and a straight edge.
 Depending upon the manufacturer, you may need to score both sides of the board.
 Press down with your hand and knee on the edge of one side of the line and lift the opposite edge to snap the panel.

 - Use a polymer-modified thin-set – a type of mortar – to attach the backer board to the subfloor.
 The polymer-modified thin-set provides additional strength and helps eliminate any movement between the backer board and the subfloor.